Skip to content

 Do Meditation

-It’s one of the powerful tools for developing anger management skills.
+It’s one of the most powerful tools for developing anger management skills.
 Practice it, especially after meltdowns.
 Surf the net to find exercises you`ll like.

 Make Faces